davidbuehler07/Capstone-Project-1/README.md

 3. Heals, boosts and other staying-alive metrics
 4. The target: win place percentage

 I decided to only look at the solos game mode, so it's one person against 99 others and it's a fight to be the last one standing.
-This removed the extra factor of having people be in teams, as well as being my personal favorite game type.
+This removed the extra factor of having people on teams, as well as being my personal favorite game type.
 It gives the true battle royale experience.

 ## Modeling Philosophy